jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-Greenplum/Operation-Guide/Instance-Management/Delete-Instance.md

 # Delete instance

-If you no longer need to use a Greenplum instance, you can delete it.
+If you no longer need to use a JDW instance, you can delete it.

 ## Note